open-metadata/OpenMetadata/openmetadata-docs/content/v1.4.x-SNAPSHOT/connectors/storage/gcs/index.md

 ---
-title: ADLS
+title: GCS
-slug: /connectors/storage/adls
+slug: /connectors/storage/gcs
 ---

 {% connectorDetailsHeader
-name="ADLS"
+name="GCS"
 stage="PROD"
 platform="Collate"
 availableFeatures=["Metadata"]
 unavailableFeatures=[]
 / %}

-This page contains the setup guide and reference information for the ADLS connector.
+This page contains the setup guide and reference information for the GCS connector.

-Configure and schedule ADLS metadata workflows from the OpenMetadata UI:
+Configure and schedule GCS metadata workflows from the OpenMetadata UI:

 - [Requirements](#requirements)
 - [Metadata Ingestion](#metadata-ingestion)

-{% partial file="/v1.3/connectors/ingestion-modes-tiles.md" variables={yamlPath: "/connectors/storage/adls/yaml"} /%}
+{% partial file="/v1.4/connectors/ingestion-modes-tiles.md" variables={yamlPath: "/connectors/storage/gcs/yaml"} /%}

 ## Requirements

-We need the following permissions in Azure Data Lake Storage:
+We need the following permissions in GCP:

-### ADLS Permissions
+### GCS Permissions

-To extract metadata from Azure ADLS (Storage Account - StorageV2), you will need an **App Registration** with the following permissions on the Storage Account:
-- Storage Blob Data Contributor
-- Storage Queue Data Contributor
+For all the buckets that we want to ingest, we need to provide the following:
+- `storage.buckets.get`
+- `storage.buckets.list`
+- `storage.objects.get`
+- `storage.objects.list`

 ### OpenMetadata Manifest